hamzas4011/Coffee-shop/README.md

 Live Demo 🌐

-Check out the live version of the website here: https://coffee-shop-ivory-seven.vercel.app/
+Check out the live version of the website here: https://coffee-shop-ivory-seven.vercel.app/ (right-click to open in new tab)